SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

         case West
     }

-The ``case`` keyword is used to indicate each new line of values.
+The ``case`` keyword is used to indicate each new line of member values.
-Multiple values can appear on a single line, separated by commas:
+Multiple member values can appear on a single line, separated by commas:

 .. testcode:: enums